pha4ge/HPAI_Contextual_Data_Specification/Reference Guide/README.md

-# H5N1 Contextual Data Reference Guide
+# HPAI Contextual Data Reference Guide

 The contents of this directory include field and term reference guides to accompany the template-based implementation of the <INSERT NAME> contextual data specification.
 Reference guides provide ontology IDs, definitions, and specific curation guidance.